Eschatologue/CM_wiki/docs/spells/5th-level.md

 One effect that charmed or petrified the target
 One curse, including the target's attunement to a cursed magic item
-Any reduction to one of the target's ability scores
+Any reduction to one of the target's Ability Scores
 One effect reducing the target's Hit Point maximum

 ### Hallow